 Working in the construction industry gives you the tendency to learn about construction materials in terms of what they do, how they work, what additives can be mixed together and so on.
 I knew talc was used in many areas of our daily life, including paints.
 I also knew that talc not only improves the adhesion of paint but also works as a matting and anti-cracking agent in paints.
 For more info on what is talc and where it is used please visit Industrial Minerals Association North America.

 So how do I DIY my homemade chalk type paint?

 1 cup of latex paint in the color of your choice

 1-2 tablespoons of Talc

 Water (as much as you deem necessary to thin the paint to your desired thickness).

 I don’t premix anything like many others do.
-Because I use a blender found at a tag sale to mix my paint, I just dump all these ingredients in and blend it for 3 minutes.
+Because I use an old cheap blender to mix my paint, I just dump all these ingredients in and blend it for 3 minutes.
 But if you are going to hand mix the paint, then I would suggest that you to mix calcium carbonate and talc first.
 Then add a bit of water into that mix and stir really good so you don’t end up having lumps.
 Then add the latex paint and keep stirring till you feel all are mixed well.